Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Preliminary

-can be easily implemented by local quantum gates.
-Then, the time-dependent PF aims to organize the time-evolution operator $U(t,t_0)$ by the product of $\{ U_\gamma (\cdot,\cdot) \}_\gamma$.
-Throughout this paper, we set $t_0=0$ for simplicity, but the generic results for $t_0 \neq 0$ can be easily reproduced.
+and construct the approximation of the time-evolution operator $U(t+t_0,t_0)$.
+We set $t_0=0$ without loss of generality since we can reproduce the results for $t_0 \neq 0$ by shifting the time by $t_0$.
 In contrast to time-independent systems, there are various candidates for time-dependent PFs, originating from the existence of the time-ordered product.
-One of the common approaches, which we mainly focus on through the paper, is the time-dependent analogue of Eq.~(\ref{Eq_Pre:PF_t_indep}),
+Throughout this paper, we focus on the following two formulations.